-Apple users, whether iPhone, iPad, or Macintosh in their hardware taste, went crazy for FaceTime when the video chat program rolled out from Apple in 2010, and they’re still crazy for it.
-FaceTime made video chatting quick, easy, free, and most of all built-in.
-FaceTime is one of the best features of the iPhone.
-It’s quick, easy and very stable and as long as you have a decent network connection it works flawlessly.
+Apple users, whether they use an iPhone, iPad, or Macintosh as their personal preference, went crazy for FaceTime when Apple rolled out the video chat program in 2010, and they’re still crazy for it.
+FaceTime made video chatting quick, easy, free, and most of all built-in to all Apple products.
+FaceTime is easily one of the best features of the iPhone.
+It’s easy to use, high quality and as long as you have a decent network connection it works flawlessly.
 However, the shift from written messages to telephone and then to video as our standard default way of communication has raised many questions in the public mind regarding privacy.
 Is it legal to record a FaceTime call?
 Does FaceTime itself notify other members of the chat that someone has hit screen record?
 What can you do if you think you’ve been recorded?

 Can you screen record a FaceTime call on iPhone?

 Yes.
-If you are using your iPhone to FaceTime someone, then you can also record the call.
-You should get the other party’s permission to record, generally speaking; see the section below on legal issues.
+If you are using your iPhone to FaceTime someone, then you can also record the call although you should get the other party’s permission to record, generally speaking.
+See the section below on legal issues.
 The procedure for recording a call is quite simple:

 - Open Settings and Control Center.